Code analysis for phishing safety

 Conclusion

 In the fight against cybercrime, information is power.
-By using disposable emails to test the waters, you can identify phishing attempts safely from the shore without ever diving into danger.
+By using disposable emails to test the waters, you can identify phishing attempts safely without ever exposing your real identity.